defstudio/telegraph/docs/content/en/telegram-bots/register-new-bot.md

 ---
 title: 'Registering a bot with Telegraph'
-menuTitle: 'Adding bots to Telegraph'
+menuTitle: 'Adding the bot to Telegraph'
 description: ''
-category: 'Telegram Bots'
+category: 'Quickstart'
 fullscreen: false
 position: 21
 ---

-## Registering the newly created bot into your application

 Any number of bots can be created, both programmatically and through an artisan command